Vaishnavi Sundar: As a filmmaker

-In January 2021, she conceived, directed and edited a four-part documentary series during COVID lockdown called: Dysphoric: Fleeing Womanhood Like a House on Fire made entirely via video conferencing software.
+In January 2021, she conceived, directed and edited a four-part documentary series called Dysphoric: Fleeing Womanhood Like a House on Fire, made entirely via video conferencing software.

 As a writer

-Vaishnavi is a published writer and has written on diverse topics themed under films, feminism and the epoch of social justice community in India.
-Starting from the intersection of feminist ideology and filmmaking, Vaishnavi has written articles that have been published on platforms like Women's Voices Now and, The Hindu.
-For other topics related to women's issues, she is a regular freelancing contributor to TheNewsminute, Scroll, The Ladies Finger, Firstpost, The Swaddle, Provoke Magazine, Worldpulse Silverscree.in, Ozy etc.
+Vaishnavi is a published writer and has written about films, feminism and the social justice community in India.
+Her articles that have been published on platforms like Women's Voices Now and The Hindu.
+She is also a freelancing contributor to The News Minute, Scroll.in, The Ladies Finger, Firstpost, The Swaddle, Provoke Magazine, Worldpulse Silverscree.in,and Ozy.